git-of-aj/interview-prep/2-linux.md

   |--> Easier to communicate within process
 ```

+## hard link vs symbolic
+**Hard links** point to the same inode and share the same data blocks, allowing multiple filenames for one file. **Symbolic links** (symlinks) are shortcuts to another file, storing the target's path, and can link across filesystems.
+Both types reference the inode structure, which stores file metadata.

+## PS
 The command `ps -eLf` shows detailed information about processes and threads in Linux.
 Here's an explanation of the output:

 ### Columns: